tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 ## Extension functions

 In software development, you often need to modify the behavior of a program without altering the original source code.
-For example, in your project, you might want to add additional functionality to a class from a third-party library.
+For example, in your project, you might want to add extra functionality to a class from a third-party library.

 Extension functions allow you to extend a class with additional functionality.
 You call extension functions as if they are member functions of a class.